domRiddle/ASF/FAQ.md

 **Q:** ASF can't start, the program window immediately closes after being launched!

 **A:** If even `log.txt` is not being generated then you most likely forgot to install .NET Core prerequisites, as stated in **[setting up](https://github.com/JustArchi/ArchiSteamFarm/wiki/Setting-up)** guide.
 Other common problems might include trying to launch wrong ASF variant for your OS, or in other way missing native .NET Core runtime dependencies.
+If the console window closes too soon for you to read the message, then open independent console (e.g. `cmd` on Windows) and launch ASF binary from there.

 ***